-Marine and Coastal Research Laboratory (MCRL) Data
+Marine and Coastal Research Laboratory Data (MCRLdata)

 Sequim Bay, WA is a small inlet-bay located on the Olympic Peninsula by the Strait of Juan de Fuca, a major strait connecting the Salish Sea to the Puget Ocean.
 At the entrance to Sequim Bay lies the Pacific Northwest National Laboratory - Sequim campus, the only marine laboratory belonging to the U.S. Department of Energy.
 This website describes active monitoring and numerical modeling efforts to support coastal research projects, guide operations, and characterize long-term environmental trends in Sequim Bay.